ilyakashtelyan/pmc-docs/docs/source/index.rst

 JPS Documentation
 =========================================

-The purpose of this document is to provide narrative instructions for the workflow currently implemented in
+The purpose of this document is to provide narrative instructions for the workflow currently implemented in Impact Journals JPS.